BjornFJohansson/pydna/README.rst

 -  Windows using appveyor |icon2|.
 -  Ubuntu using drone |icon3|

-Documentation is built and displayed at readthedocs |icon7|
+Documentation is built and displayed at readthedocs |Documentation Status|

-Code coverage is |icon6|.
+Code coverage is |Coverage Status|

 Dependencies are monitored by versioneye |icon11|